Nikki Cox: Personal life

 Cox dated co-star Kevin Connolly from Unhappily Ever After while the two were on the show.
-In 1997, she was engaged to Bobcat Goldthwait, 16 years her senior, who voiced the character of Mr. Floppy on that same show.
+In 1997, she was engaged to Bobcat Goldthwait, who voiced the character of Mr. Floppy on that same show.

 On December 29, 2006, she married comedian/actor Jay Mohr in Los Angeles.
 The two met on the set of Las Vegas.
 In December 2008, Mohr petitioned a Los Angeles court to allow him to legally add her last name to his, changing his name to Jon Ferguson Cox Mohr.
 Cox and Mohr have a son.
 On the May 16, 2017, episode of The Adam Carolla Show, Mohr confirmed that he and Cox were "in the middle" of a divorce.
 Their divorce was finalized in August 2018.